teamdigitale/teamdigitale.governo.it/en/projects/developers.md

     status: todo
   - period: Q3 2019
     title: 50 open source projects in the catalogue
-    desc: Within the first four months after launcing the reuse catalogue we want to have at least 50 software packages released by public entities, thanks to our activity of outreach, training and assistance.
+    desc: Within the first four months after launcing the reuse catalogue we aim to have at least 50 software packages released by public entities, thanks to our activity of outreach, training and assistance.
     status: todo
   - period: Q3 2019
     title: Completion of Google Summer of Code 2019